dprojects/getDimensions/Docs/README.md

 # Furniture parts

 Furniture parts are base objects for building furniture.
 Each object needs to have three dimensions (`Width`, `Height`, `Length`) to be considered as furniture part.
-Also it needs to have squared shape and four edges, to calculate area and edge size.
-You can consider furniture part as wood board or even better, the squared chipboard.
+Also it needs to have rectangular shape (four edges), to calculate area and edge size.
+You can consider furniture part as wood board, or even better, the rectangular chipboard.

 ## Cube - quickstart